 Quick tips and tricks for the best Boozy Pecan Pie

 - The pie is done when the center reaches 200F.
 It should not appear to be liquidy, but it will puff up while it bakes in the oven.
 (It will deflate as it comes to room temperature.)

 - When it’s done, the center should spring back if you tap the center of the pie with your finger.

-- Let it cool for 1 ½ to 2 hours at room temperature before storing it in the refrigerator wrapped in plastic.
+- Let it cool for 1 ½ to 2 hours on a wire rack before storing it in the refrigerator wrapped in plastic.